-The Act of 1912 provided that a local option vote following on an application for a license might be taken in any of the years 1913, 1914, and 1915 in a local option area, but having been taken once should not be taken again during those years in the same local option area.
+The Acts of 1912 and 1914 provided that a local option vote following on an application for a license might be taken in any of the years 1913, 1914, 1915, and 1916 in a local option area, but having been taken once should not be taken again during those years in the same local option area.
 During 1913 a vote was taken in 10 districts on the resolution "that new licenses be granted."
 In five of these, the resolution was carried, the other five districts declaring against any increase in the number of licenses.
+In 1914, 16 districts voted on the same resolution, in 11 of which it was carried.

-- (ii.)
-Continuance of Present System until 1916.
-With the exception of the third resolution, viz., "that no new licenses be granted," the local option provisions of "The Licensing Act of 1885" remain in full force and effect until the 31st December, 1915, with certain modifications and additions.
+(ii.)
+Continuance of Present System until 1917.
+With the exception of the third resolution, viz., "that no new licenses be granted," the local option provisions of "The Licensing Act of 1885" remain in full force and effect until the 31st December, 1916, with certain modifications and additions.
 These will be found fully described in previous issues of the Year Book (see No. 6, p.
+1177).

-1177). - (iii.)
+(iii.)
 General Local Option.
-The first vote may be taken in the year 1916, on the same day as the election of senators takes place, and the vote will be by ballot.
+The first vote may be taken in the year 1917, either on the same day as the election of senators takes place, or if no senate election is held in 1917 before the 30th September, then on a day to be appointed by the Governor-in-Council, and the vote will be by ballot.